chrislessard/chrislessard.github.io/_posts/2016-05-19-quantifiers.md

 ### 4. But what about nothingness??

 You may have noticed that I neglected to offer a symbol describing the concept of "none" or "nothingness".
 One exists, but it is most commonly used in set theory to describe the "empty set".
-While the logic we've discussed implicitely uses concepts from Set Theory, we won't typically use the empty set to quantify statements.
+While the logic we've discussed implicitely uses concepts from Set Theory, we won't typically use the empty set to quantify statements in these lessons.

-We'll revisit this idea later.
-If you're wondering, the symbol looks like this:
+If you're wondering, though, the symbol looks like this:

-$$\empty$$
+$$\emptyset$$